-Wrapping a newborn for photos doesn’t only soothe them to get better images, but helps to add texture and interest to your images.
-Follow these 7 newborn photography tips focused on helping you nail wrapping the little one.
+Newborn wrap for photography doesn’t only soothe the newborn to get better images, but helps to add texture and interest to your images.
+Follow these 7 newborn wrap photography tips focused on helping you nail wrapping the little one.

 If you see a wrap you want to try, use a doll first!
 This will help you determine where to place the wrap and baby to start, if you need to leave more fabric on one side, and so on.
 You will feel more confident recreating the wrap on a real baby.

 3. Have a newborn wrapping workflow